IndARC

 IndARC is India's first underwater moored observatory in the Arctic region.
 It was deployed in 2014 at Kongsfjorden fjord, Svalbard, Norway which is midway between Norway and North Pole.
-Its research goal is to study the Arctic climate and its influence on the monsoon.
+The observatory's research goal is to study the Arctic climate and its influence on the monsoon.

 Development

-This moored observatory is designed and developed by Earth System Science Organisation (ESSO)-National Institute of Ocean Technology (NIOT) and ESSO-National Centre for Polar and Ocean Research (NCPOR) with ESSO-Indian National Centre for Ocean Information Services (INCOIS).
+This moored observatory is designed and developed by Earth System Science Organisation (ESSO)-National Centre for Polar and Ocean Research (NCPOR) and ESSO- National Institute of Ocean Technology (NIOT).